capactio/capact/docs/internal/argo-workflows/README.md

 ### Others

 - [Argo doesn't work on Kind with default Docker executor](https://github.com/argoproj/argo/issues/2376).
+It is because [kind uses containerd](https://github.com/kubernetes-sigs/kind/issues/508#issuecomment-490745016), similarly to `k3s` (and in a result also `k3d`; only the [k3s-dind](https://github.com/unboundedsystems/k3s-dind) modification worked with Docker executor).

-It is because [kind uses containerd](https://github.com/kubernetes-sigs/kind/issues/508#issuecomment-490745016).
-The workaround is to use different [Argo Workflow Executor](https://argoproj.github.io/argo/workflow-executors) - `k8sapi`.
-However, the workflows would need to be adjusted, as with `k8sapi` executor output artifacts can only be saved on volumes (such as `emptyDir`).
+  The workaround is to use different [Argo Workflow Executor](https://argoproj.github.io/argo/workflow-executors), such as`k8sapi`.
+However, for `k8sapi` and `kubelet` executors, the workflows would need to be adjusted, as the output artifacts can only be saved on volumes (such as `emptyDir`).
 Modified workflow with `emptyDir` volume volumeMounts for containers works on both Workflow Executors.

   ```yaml
   message: 'invalid spec: templates.artifact-example.steps[0].generate-artifact templates.whalesay.outputs.artifacts.hello-art:
      k8sapi executor does not support outputs from base image layer. must use emptyDir'
   phase: Failed
    ```

+  There is also another executor - [`pns`](https://argoproj.github.io/argo/workflow-executors/#process-namespace-sharing-pns) which doesn't require workflow modifications.
+It is immature, but has the lowest number of cons.
+At some point the `docker` executor could be treated as a security issue anyway.
+From a short investigation of executors, it might be the best fit for our case.

 - Argo is able to run [Cron Workflows](https://argoproj.github.io/argo/cron-workflows/), which may be useful in future for us as there are some plans to have cronjob-like Actions.
 - There is a pattern of running [Workflow of workflows](https://argoproj.github.io/argo/workflow-of-workflows/), however at this point it doesn't seem to bring any value for us.
 This is what we will do, but in a generic way using dedicated containers.

+## Decision

+### Argo as a built-in Runner

+We will use Argo as a built-in Runner.
+For MVP every Runner will resolve to a container, which will create Argo Workflow Custom Resource, explicitly or implicitly.
+In a result, we can utilize Argo's artifact support, [retry strategy](https://argoproj.github.io/argo/fields/#retrystrategy), as well as the UI for running workflows.
+Argo doesn't seem to have issues or limitations preventing us from using it as a built-in Runner.

+## The `pns` as a Argo workflow executor

+We will use `pns` workflow executor both for development and production usage.

+The `pns` executor is immature, and there are some issues around, such as [#1256](https://github.com/argoproj/argo/issues/1256) or [#3705](https://github.com/argoproj/argo/issues/3705).
+However, there is no better workflow executor which runs both on `kind` and production clusters.
+Also, it seems to be the best compromise between security and functionality.

+In future, if we encounter issues with our real-life workflow examples, we may revisit the decision, and switch to other solution.
+For example, we could switch to default `docker` executor and use `minikube` for development usage.